Roger Cukierman

 Roger Cukierman (born 23 August 1936) is a French banker, businessman and Jewish philanthropist.
-He serves as the President of the Conseil Représentatif des Institutions juives de France (CRIF) and Vice President of the World Jewish Congress.
+He served as the President of the Conseil Représentatif des Institutions juives de France (CRIF) and is Vice President of the World Jewish Congress.

 Biography

 Early life

 Roger Cukierman was born in 1936.
 He received a Bachelor of Arts degree in Law and a PhD in Economics from ESCP Europe, a business school in Paris.